mixxorz/slippers/docs/docs/getting-started.md

   card: "myapp/card.html"
 ```

 The name of the component in `components.yaml` becomes the template tag for that component.
-In this case, we're telling Slippers to register the `myapp/card.html` template as the `card` component.
+In this case, we're registering the `myapp/card.html` template as the `card` component.

 Now we can use our new `card` component.